List of Alien vs. Predator characters: Nick and Mark

 Nick (portrayed by Michael Suchanek) and Mark (Matt Ward) are Dale's two friends, and enemies of Ricky.
 When Ricky is fighting the trio in the pool, an Alien kills Mark with its inner jaw, and as Dale, Jesse, and Ricky escape through the window, the Alien pulls Nick back through the window and kills him as well (shortly before being killed in turn by a Predator).

 Sheriff Eddie Morales

 Edward "Eddie" Morales (portrayed by John Ortiz) was the town's Sheriff.
 He greets Dallas when he returns to Gunnison, but also shows a slight contempt towards him, at times.
 Eddie receives a call for help from Dallas during the alien invasion, but does not believe him until an alien breaks into his house and kills his wife.
 He later joins a group of survivors, waiting for a rescue.
 He dies when a nuclear bomb is dropped on the town, and is killed along with the survivors, the Predator, the Aliens, and the Predalien.

 Aliens

 Predalien

+The Predalien is the result of a facehugger impregnating a Predator.
+One erupted from Scar at the end of the first film and was later killed at the end by the explosion.

 Predators

 Wolf

+Wolf is a Predator who was an accomplished Xenomorph hunter and elite ranked Yautja.
+At some point, he was scarred by a Xenomorph's acidic blood, burning the left side of his face and losing him his upper left mandible.